pdombrovsky/dyna-exp/README.md

 Notes:
 - DynamoDB evaluates update expression sections internally in the order **REMOVE → SET → ADD → DELETE**.
 The service accepts any section order in your request payload and normalizes it when processing.
+- `listPrepend()` is a convenience helper: DynamoDB supports only `list_append(left, right)`.
+Implementing a prepend behaviour strictly would require introducing dedicated wrapper objects for values so callers could control argument order, which would make the public API more awkward to use; instead the helper simply swaps the arguments to preserve the mental model (`list_prepend(target, payload)` → `list_append(payload, target)`).

 ### Complex nested update